Pi4J/pi4j.github.io/content/getting-started/game-development-with-fxgl.md

 this hat with RetroPie, but this project aims to take full control of the hardware with Java.

 The GPIO numbers are defined by the hat and can be found on [pinout.xyz](https://pinout.xyz/pinout/picade_hat)

+## The application

+**TODO, currently only minimal implementation is done based on Snake game created by Almas and Frank**